Mental Health Emergency

 - Interview with Second Story - 831-466-0967; Second Story is a Peer Run Respite house and an alternative to hospitalization.
 Ideally one should interview before a crisis.
-People can stay for a short time as long as they have a home to return to, are part of the County System of Care and are over 18.
+People can stay for a short time as long as they have a home to return to, are currently receiving Specialty Mental Health Services through Santa Cruz County and are over 18.

 Before Calling 911

 - Know your rights: If the individual is putting you or themselves in danger, police need to step in and help.
 You have the right to ask for help and your loved one has a right to receive help.

 - Try to remain calm: Take a few deep breaths so you can speak as slowly and calmly as possible.

 - Remove harmful items: If possible, remove any items from the immediate area that could be used as a weapon, such as fire arms, knives, tools, or baseball bats.

 - Try to make the call from a safe and quiet place where your family member or friend will not feel threatened by overhearing you.

 - Tell police you are calling about a mental health emergency and request a CIT officer.

 - Describe the situation in detail, such as whether your loved one is suicidal, aggressive, off their medication, or threatening someone.

 - Listen carefully and answer the dispatcher’s questions so they have the information to help.